Arisugawa-no-miya: History

-Dynasty
+Kitano was found guilty and imprisoned for 26 months for the con.

+Family heads

 ※In Imperial Household Law at that time, an Imperial prince was not taken from his birth family by the adopted family.
 Prince Nobuhito re-founded the Takamatsu-no-miya.
 Therefore, Prince Nobuhito was not considered the eleventh generation Takamatsu-no-miya but the first generation of the second Takamatsu-no-miya.